devnbhatt/python_advanced_practice/README.md

 # Introduction

-#### This Repository Contains Examples Related to OOP Concepts of Python.
+#### This Repository Contains Examples Related to Advanced Concepts of Python.
 Basically Kept for Practice Purpose.